shiva-acharya/shiva-acharya.github.io/_pages/publications.md

 ## **Co-authored**

-- “Optimal Channel Allocation in the CBRS Band with Shipborne Radar Incumbents," _IEEE DySBAN, 2021
+- “Optimal channel allocation in the CBRS band with shipborne radar incumbents," _IEEE DySBAN, 2021
-- "On DoF Conservation in MIMO Interference Cancellation based on Signal Strength in the Eigenspace," published in _IEEE Transactions on Mobile Edge Computing_, 2021
+- "On DoF conservation in MIMO interference cancellation based on signal strength in the eigenspace," published in _IEEE Transactions on Mobile Edge Computing_, 2021
 - "GPF+: A novel ultrafast GPU-based proportional fair scheduler for 5G NR," published in _IEEE/ACM Transactions on Networking_, 2021
 - "On scheduling with AoI violation tolerance," published in _IEEE INFOCOM_, 2021
 - "Minimizing AoI in a 5G-based IoT network under varying channel conditions," published in _IEEE Internet of Things Journal_, 2021